meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot.md

 “I hear a voice,” said he, “a young voice.
 Will you give me your hand, my kind young friend, and lead me in?”

-I held out my hand, and the horrible, soft-spoken, eyeless creature gripped it in a moment like a vise.
-I was so much startled that I struggled to withdraw, but the blind man pulled me close up to him with a single action of his arm.
+[:I held out my hand, and the horrible, soft-spoken, eyeless creature gripped it in a moment like a vise.
+I was so much startled that I struggled to withdraw, but the blind man pulled me close up to him with a single action of his arm.](#pew)

 “Now, boy,” he said, “take me in to the captain.”